 At the beginning of the Second World War there was considerable concern that a Nazi invasion would land on either the east or south coasts of Britain.
 Places like Bishopstone – a shallow beach fronting low-lying land, were considered particularly vulnerable to invasion.
 And so, in 1940, a pair of pillboxes were added to the roof of the then-new station, attached to either side of the octagonal central tower, resulting in a building that looks exactly like what it is – a gun emplacement.
 It is at least honest, unlike so many buildings.
 The height of the station and the angle of the pillboxes gave a good range of coverage, and had there been an invasion, this is one of the structures from where it would have been resisted.

-As far as I can tell from the listing record, it’s the similarity to Holden’s Arnos Grove/Bounds Green London Underground stations (which suggests English Heritage hasn’t been paying much attention to what those stations look like either) and the addition of the pillboxes (!) that are the particular points of interest justifying Bishopstone station’s Grade II status.
+As far as I can tell from the listing record, it’s the similarity to Holden’s Arnos Grove/Bounds Green London Underground stations and the addition of the pillboxes (!) that are the particular points of interest justifying Bishopstone station’s Grade II status.
 Amazing.
 But perhaps fitting.

 If it’s a scary-looking building, it’s scary-looking for a good reason.
 It was designed for a different world, to scare off potential invaders.
 Perhaps it’s not so beastly after all.